FooSoft/md2vim/README.md

 over and over for my [ArgWrap](https://foosoft.net/projects/vim-argwrap/) extension, I decided to formally solve this problem for myself and others, creating the Md2Vim converter tool.

-Md2Vim is implemented in Golang as a custom renderer for the [blackfriday](https://github.com/russross/blackfriday) Markdown processor.
+Md2Vim is implemented in Go as a custom renderer for the [blackfriday](https://github.com/russross/blackfriday) Markdown processor.
 Maintainability, ease of use, and beautiful vimdoc output were primary considerations in its design.

 ## Installation ##